ajdove/Estuary-Rich-Text-Element/README.md

        And convert the file - "estrte_form.html" to a .pug file.
 There are online tools to do this - https://html-to-pug.com/ In the resulting .pug file you will need to convert the line - "img(src='est_rte/images/color_select.png' alt='')" to "img(src='/color_select.jpg' alt='')"
                      In "estrte_style.css" in the "select" selector you will need to convert the line - "background: #ffffff url('../images/select_arrow.png') 97% 5px no-repeat" to
-      "background: #ffffff url('/select_arrow.png') 97% 5px no-repeat"
+      "background: #ffffff url('/select_arrow.png') 97% 5px no-repeat".
+      Other similar edits maybe required depending on the content.

 -----------------------------------------------------------------------------------------------------------

 TO PROCESS THE POSTED INPUT:
 The field containg the content that is posted is the hdden field with name and id - "estrte_content".
-The input field can be renamed to any legal value as long as the name is unique and does not clash with any other names.
-It is advisable to rename only if absolutely necessary.
-To rename the field, all instances of "estrte_content" must be replaced with the new name in all of the .js files in the "js" folder.

 -----------------------------------------------------------------------------------------------------------